sariug/parallel_computing_exercises/30_10_2019/find_pass/ReadMe.md

 - Adding "Command Line Interface" to actually enter - pass , - max pass.
 - Adding a reader to read a bin file that contains a pass.
-- Adding time functions to work see how much time change with respect to number of threads.
+- Adding time functions to see how much time change with respect to number of threads.